Daisies are the flowers of the wild par excellence, hardy and beautiful.

-After planting the seedlings bought in buckets, let the soil dry between two waterings for 5 cm until the first signs of resumption of vegetation, and water enough copiously.
+After planting the seedlings bought in buckets, let the soil dry between two waterings for 5 cm until growth begins, then water copiously.
 Once properly installed, water your plants only in dry and windy weather or in case of prolonged drought.

 Mulch my daisies

 Avoid watering and weeding; mulch the foot of your daisies after planting.

 Propagate my daisies